ShamatienkoYaroslav/oracle-db-guidelines/docs/naming_conventions.md

 ### Naming Convention for Global Temporary Tables

-Use naming rules as described for tables [Naming Convention for Tables](#user-content-naming-convention-for-tables) with suffix `_tmp`.
+Use naming rules as described for tables [Naming Convention for Tables](#user-content-naming-convention-for-tables) with suffix `_gtt`.

 ```sql
 june_carts_tmp